illuin-tech/opyoid/README.md

 my_instance = MyClass()

-ClassBinding(MyClass)  # binding a class to itself ClassBinding(MyClass, MySubClass)  # binding a class to a subclass ClassBinding(MyClass, scope=PerLookupScope)  # specifying scope
+SelfBinding(MyClass)  # binding a class to itself ClassBinding(MyClass, MySubClass)  # binding a class to a subclass SelfBinding(MyClass, scope=PerLookupScope)  # specifying scope
 InstanceBinding(MyClass, my_instance)  # binding an instance
-ClassBinding(MyClass, annotation="my_annotation")  # binding a class to itself with an annotation InstanceBinding(MyClass, my_instance, annotation="my_annotation")  # binding an instance with an annotation
+SelfBinding(MyClass, annotation="my_annotation")  # binding a class to itself with an annotation InstanceBinding(MyClass, my_instance, annotation="my_annotation")  # binding an instance with an annotation
 ```